Kajabi/heroku-buildpack-rails-asset-sync/README.md

 The buildpack looks for the environment variable `ASSET_SYNC_BUCKET`.
 It must be set on the Heroku app.
 Set it to the bucket name you want assets synced to.

 ⚠️ **Do not store anything else in this bucket!
-The sync operation is destructive: it will delete everything in the bucket not present in the local public directory**.
+The sync operation is destructive: it will delete everything in the bucket not present in the local public directory.**

 ### rclone config